 Want more information about how personalized help works?
 Check out our FAQ page here, and get answers.

 Join our DIY Members Area and get exclusive content and resources: e-Books, assessments, detailed case studies, expert advice, peer support, and more.
 It actually costs less to join than buying products separately!
 As a member, you’ll also enjoy a weekly chat with an expert sleep consultant.
-And the best part – members receive 20% off all sleep consultation services!

 For those persistent toddler sleep struggles, check out The 5 Step System to Help Your Toddler Sleep.
 Using the same unique approach and practical tools for success, this e-book helps you and your toddler sleep through the night and enjoy a better daytime schedule.

 34 thoughts on “How Potty Training Affects Sleep”

 This is great.
 I’ve always loved your site… and now onto PT….

 My daughter is 2.5 and nailed the “oh crap” method in three days and has been daytime trained since January.
 She’s starting preschool June 11 and they won’t put pull-ups on at nap… which is causing me major anxiety.
 I am also 32 weeks pregnant.
 In the “oh crap” book she says to “wake your kid up 2x in the middle of the night” and that there is no nap training without night training.
 My daughter wakes fully even if I try to dream wake her and then is up for hours… any advice?